young-student-studying

 The concept of cause and effect is both simple and complex at the same time.
 As adults, we understand that actions tend to have consequences, and events tend to have causes rather than everything happening independently.

-Cause and effect is often communicated to children in the form of rewards (“If you finish your homework, you can go outside and play,” or “You can have dessert after you finish your vegetables”) and expectations (“If you jump on the furniture, you could fall off” or “Take off your shoes in the house so you don’t spread dirt”).
+Cause and effect is often communicated to young students in the form of rewards (“If you finish your homework, you can go outside and play,” or “You can have dessert after you finish your vegetables”) and expectations (“If you jump on the furniture, you could fall off” or “Take off your shoes in the house so you don’t spread dirt”).

 1. Start with an Anchor Chart